 Let’s go deeper.

-Any two investments with a low correlation to each other can be a minimum variance portfolio (e.g., stocks and bonds).
-Variance is a measurement of risk.
-There’s a lot of math behind it but simply put:
+Any two investments with a low correlation to each other can be a minimum variance portfolio (e.g.,

 Variance measures the daily fluctuations of an investment.
 The more significant the change in price, the higher its variance, and more volatile.
-For example, bonds have a lower volatility than stocks and low variance.
+For example, bonds have a lower volatility than

 The standard deviation of an investment is the square root of the variance – both measure portfolio risk.